microsoft/azure-pipelines-extensions/Extensions/Optimizely/Src/readme.md

 To report a problem with this extension, create an issue in this repository.
 The maintainers of this repository will review and respond to the issue.

-You can also report problems or share feedback about this this extension on [Developer Community Forum](https://developercommunity.visualstudio.com/spaces/21/index.html).
+You can also report problems or share feedback about this extension on [Developer Community Forum](https://developercommunity.visualstudio.com/spaces/21/index.html).